kuusminustwo/pankan-info/TERMS_AND_CONDITIONS.md

 ## 13. Dispute Resolution

 **Informal Negotiations:** To expedite resolution and control the cost of any dispute, controversy, or claim related to these Terms (each a "Dispute"), you and PanKan agree to first attempt to negotiate any Dispute informally for at least thirty (30) days before initiating arbitration.
 Such informal negotiations commence upon written notice from one party to the other.
-You will send your notice to huslenganbold42@gmail.com.
+You will send your notice to support@pankan.app.

 **Binding Arbitration:** If we cannot resolve a Dispute through informal negotiations, the Dispute will be finally and exclusively resolved by binding arbitration.
 The arbitration shall be commenced and conducted under the rules of an arbitration body agreed upon by the parties, or if no agreement, then under the rules of a recognized international arbitration body chosen by us, in Ulaanbaatar, Mongolia.
 The arbitration will be conducted in English.
 The arbitration will be conducted by a single arbitrator.
 Any judgment on the award rendered by the arbitrator may be entered in any court of competent jurisdiction.